https://invisible-island.net/ncurses/man/

 NOTES

-any other means, the effect is unspecified.
+the library's behavior is unspecified.

 EXTENSIONS